GENEMEDICS APP

 Gonadorelin is also important for maintaining a healthy skeletal frame according to studies:

-Gonadorelin can also help restore normal menstrual cycle according to clinical studies:
+Gonadorelin can also help restore a normal menstrual cycle according to clinical studies:

 Gonadorelin side effects are very uncommon.
 There have been some side effects associated with the use of this drug wherein the patient had one of the issues listed below at some point while being on gonadorelin.
 However, these side effects weren’t confirmed to be associated with the treatment and could have been a coincidence and not related to the use of gonadorelin.
 Despite this, it was listed as a side effect associated with gonadorelin even though these associated side effects are very uncommon.